-Diane Freaney bought the house from a goat farmer in Gales Creek, Oregon as an act of supporting her community and friend.
+Diane Freaney bought the property from a goat farmer in Gales Creek.
 The farmer needed to cash to build a barn for the goats.
 As the project evolved, Diane learned about the gentrification of NE Portland and wanted to do something about it.
-This was around the time that Diane developed Rooted Investing where she took her retirement funds off of Wall Street and invested in Main Street.
+This was around the time that Diane developed rooted investing where she took her retirement funds off of Wall Street and invested in Main Street.
 So, Diane continued her studies of the community, started to develop a sense of what was going on, and decided to buy a house to make her home.
 Thus, the Emerson Street house was born.

 Diane tried to save the original house, but it wasn’t properly permitted, noncomplying in so many ways.
 She tried to work with the frame of the house, but… as the layers peeled away the layers, it was impractical.
 So she started from the beginning, a new building with a new approach.

 Diane studied other examples of high performing, sustainable housing.
 She learned of passive housing (which, in theory, produces more energy than it consumes).
 She was particularly inspired by Jeff Stern’s house in the Cully neighborhood.
 Jeff did the computer calculations for Diane’s house, helped with the layout orientation of the house.